WaterReporter/api-reference/README.md

 The Water Reporter API is organized around <a href="https://en.wikipedia.org/wiki/Representational_state_transfer" target="_blank">REST</a>.
 Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns <a href="https://www.json.org" target="_blank">JSON-encoded</a> responses, and uses standard <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Status" target="_blank">HTTP response codes</a>, authentication, and <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods" target="_blank">methods</a>.

+**Note that aspects of this beta release are unstable and may change without notice as we measure usage, performance, and other feedback.
+We recommend that you experiment first and proceed with caution before incorporating API data into production applications.
+As an early adopter you may receive periodic email updates as changes occur.**

 ## Authentication

 The Water Reporter API uses API keys to authenticate requests.
 You can view and manage your API keys in your Water Reporter dashboard.